-Many Christians today have forgotten their history.
-Books have been re-written; facts covered up and our generation is kept ignorant.
+Many Christians today are oblivious of their history.
+Books have been re-written; facts have been covered up and our generation is kept ignorant.

 Many of the-so called heretics were Bible believing Christians who rejected the false doctrines of Rome, looking instead to the Lord Jesus and His Word.
-The Inquisition was operated for several centuries by the Catholic church and covered Europe and the Americas.
+The Inquisition was operated for several centuries by the Catholic church and it covered Europe and the Americas.

-“We give you a strict command, that by whatever means you can, you destroy all these heresies … you may cause the princes and people to suppress them with the sword” (The Story of Civilization 4:773).
+“We give you a strict command, that by whatever means you can, you destroy all these heresies … you may cause the princes and people to suppress them with the sword.”

-A Catholic historian explained: “The binding force of the laws against heretics lay not in the authority of secular princes, but in the sovereign dominion of life and death over all Christians claimed by the Popes as God’s representatives on earth, as Innocent III expressly states it.”
+A Catholic historian explains that: “The binding force of the laws against heretics lay not in the authority of secular princes, but in the sovereign dominion of life and death over all Christians claimed by the Popes as God’s representatives on earth, as Innocent III expressly states it.”

-Contrary to the claim of modern Catholic apologists, the Inquisition wasn’t the work of the state, but that of the popes of Rome who were ruling over the civil authorities.

-Pope Innocent IV issued a bull “Ad Exstirpanda” in 1252 decreeing that heretics were to be “crushed like venomous snakes.”
-It endorsed the use of torture on them.
-The Catholic Encyclopedia (8:34) explains:
+Contrary to the claim of modern Catholic apologists, the Inquisition wasn’t the work of the state, but of the Popes who ruled over the civil authorities.
+In 1252, Pope Innocent IV issued a bull “Ad Exstirpanda”, decreeing that heretics were to be “crushed like venomous snakes.”
+It also endorsed the use of torture.

 “The aforesaid bull ‘Ad Exstirpanda’ remained thenceforth a fundamental document of the Inquisition, renewed or reinforced by several popes.
 Alexander IV (1254-61), Clement IV (1265-68), Nicholas IV (1288-92), Boniface VIII (1294-1303) and others.
 The civil authorities, therefore, were joined by the popes, under the pain of excommunication, to execute the legal sentences that condemned the impenitent heretics to the stake.”